Online HAZWOPER Training Courses

 HAZWOPER 40-hour online training course - $295*

 This 40-hour Hazwoper online training course is designed for workers employed at hazardous waste clean-up sites, as well as hazardous waste treatment, storage, and disposal sites.
 Training is based on the OSHA Hazwoper standard 1910.120.All online training courses will need to be supplemented by the employer with additional information and/or hands-on training and evaluation that may be needed to comply with their site-specific policies and procedures and/or OSHA regulations.
-Print your personalized certificate of training immediately upon successful completion of the course.
+Print your personalized certificate of training immediately upon successfully finishing this course to prove your completion of this course.

 HAZWOPER 24-hour online training course - $199*